 We would like to welcome men to our prayer breakfast, which has been meeting for many years.
 Originally we have meet in person from 6-7am at Byerlys, but recently have moved into the virtual world to meet via Zoom.
 We come into the meeting beginning at 9:00AM to 10:00AM.
 We virtually drink our coffee, start by reading the scriptures for Sunday, share our thoughts on the meaning of the scripture readings, and end with short prayers.
 The "leading" rotates each week.
 We welcome other men to join.

 Monday Night Prayer Hour "Life in the Spirit"

 Time: 7:00-8:30 pm

 Dates: September 1 & 14, October 5 & 19, November 2 & 16, December 7 & 21

 January 4 & 18, February 7 & 21, March 7, April 12, May 3, June 7, July 12

 Usual Location: We are currently meeting off site via Zoom.

 “Come away with me to a quiet place and find some rest.” – Mark 6:31

-Join us for a special parishioner-led time of prayer every first Monday (occasionally on the second Monday) of the month in Room 1301 from 7:00 PM to 8:15 PM.
-We begin with songs of contemporary praise and worship, then discuss a topic to help us grow in our spiritual walk with the Lord.
-Then we pray for each other, the church, and the stuff of life.
+Join us for a special parishioner-led time of prayer on Monday evening from 7:00 PM to 8:30 PM.
+We begin with songs of contemporary praise and worship, have a check in with members and discuss a scripture passage or special prayer topic to help us grow in our spiritual walk with the Lord.
+Then we pray for prayer requests and intentions.
 Everyone is welcome to join in this special time of encouragement and blessing.
-Questions ?
-Call Leo Boucher 651-484-2386.

 “Living the Scriptures”